galkinvv/edid-checked-writer/README.md

 This is a fork of Mark Blakeney's https://github.com/bulletmark/edid-rw updated to perform verification after writing EDID.

-The binary name itself kept to be `./edid-rw` for commands compatitbility.
+The binary name itself kept being `./edid-rw` for commands compatibility.

 ### Overview